-Traders moving 'not at risk' goods only from GB to NI, may be able to utilise the simplified processes for Internal Market Movements.
+Traders moving 'not at risk' goods only from GB to NI, may be able to use the simplified processes for Internal Market Movements.
 To benefit from the simplified processes, traders need to be authorised under the UK Internal Market Scheme (UKIMS).
-For further guidance on UKIMS and how to apply, refer to GOV.UK.
-Information on the simplified processes and available journey options can be found on the Simplified processes for Internal Market Movements - Introduction guide and dedicated Internal Market Movement page on NICTA.
+There is further guidance on UKIMS and how to apply on GOV.UK.
+Information on the simplified processes and available journey options can be found in the Simplified processes for Internal Market Movements - Introduction guide and dedicated Internal Market Movement page on NICTA.